Tanq16/containerized-security-toolkit/README.md

 This is automatically installed when setting up CLI-Productivity Suite on the host machine.

-It is also useful to have buildkit enabled when building the images.
+It is also useful to have buildkit enabled when building the images locally.
 This can be done by using the following command or adding it to the shell rc file &rarr;

 ```bash
 export DOCKER_BUILDKIT=1